izennn/DockerForDummies/README.md

 ### **For the ML team**, all you really need to know is:

-Once a repo with Dockerfile is cloned/pulled, run `docker build` to build a docker container, then `docker run` to deploy the newly made app onto docker engine

 We designed this "boiler template" so that you can pull this repository, run `docker-compose up`, open `localhost:8888`, and work in the container's Jupyter Notebook

 #### Quick note on `run` vs `compose`